Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Kazhdan--Lusztig Cells via Stubs

 \subsection{Slide equivalence and 2-cells}

 In this subsection, we introduce two equivalence relations on $\sw$ and use one of them to determine how the right cells $R_w (w\in \sw$ coalesce into 2-cells in $W_2$.
-Recalling that the first layer of every stub $w\in \sw$ is itself a short stub by \cref{lemm:stubRemarks}.(4), we define the relations in two steps, as follows. \begin{definition} We define a \emph{slide} to be a transformation taking a short stub $st\in \sw$ to a short stub $su\in \sw$ where $m(t,u)\ge 3$, i.e, where $\{t,u\}$ forms an edge in the Coxeter diagram.
-We say the move is \emph{along the edge $\{t,u\}$} and call it a \emph{simple} slide if the edge $\{t,u\}$ is simple, i.e., if $m(t,u)=3$. \end{definition} \begin{definition} Let $w,w'\in \sw$ and let $x,x'$ be their respective first layers. \begin{enumerate} \item We say that $w$ and $w'$ are \emph{slide equivalent}, and write $w\approx w'$, if $x$ and $x'$ can be related by a (possibly empty) sequence of slides. \item We say that $w$ and $w'$ are \emph{simple slide equivalent}, and write $w\sim w'$, if $x$ and $x'$ can be related by a (possibly empty) sequence of simple slides. \end{enumerate} \end{definition}
+Recalling that the first layer of every stub $w\in \sw$ is itself a short stub by Lemma \ref{lemm:stubRemarks}.(4), we define the relations in two steps, as follows.

+\begin{definition} We define a \emph{slide} to be a transformation taking a short stub $st\in \sw$ to a short stub $su\in \sw$ where $m(t,u)\ge 3$, i.e, where $\{t,u\}$ forms an edge in the Coxeter diagram.
+We say the move is \emph{along the edge $\{t,u\}$} and call it a \emph{simple} slide if the edge $\{t,u\}$ is simple, i.e. if $m(t,u)=3$. \end{definition} \begin{definition} Let $w,w'\in \sw$ and let $x,x'$ be their respective first layers. \begin{enumerate} \item We say that $w$ and $w'$ are \emph{slide equivalent}, and write $w\approx w'$, if $x$ and $x'$ can be related by a (possibly empty) sequence of slides. \item We say that $w$ and $w'$ are \emph{simple slide equivalent}, and write $w\sim w'$, if $x$ and $x'$ can be related by a (possibly empty) sequence of simple slides. \end{enumerate} \end{definition}

 It is clear that $\approx$ and $\sim$ are equivalence relations, and that $\sim$ refines $\approx$.